Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Signature-driven Loss Functions

 where the semantic factor $\epsilon$ is a tunable hyperparameter denoting the label value of semantically valid negative triples.
 The intuition underlying the refinement of the labelling function $\ell$ is to voluntarily cause some confusion between semantically valid negative triples and positive triples.
 By bridging their respective label values, it is expected that the KGEM will somehow consider the former as ``less negative triples`` and assign them a higher score compared to positive triples.

 $\mathbf{\mathcal{L}_{PLL}}$ defined in Equation~\eqref{eq:pll-vanilla} could be adapted to $\mathcal{L}^{S}_{PLL}$ similarly to $\mathcal{L}^{S}_{BCEL}$.
 In other words, the labelling function $\ell$ could also output an intermediate label value $\epsilon$ for semantically valid negative triples.
 Although this approach provides very good results in terms of Sem@$K$ values, it does not provide consistently good results across datasets.
-Furthermore, obtained results in terms of MRR and Hits@$K$ can be far below the ones obtained with the vanilla model (see Supplementary files for further details).
-This raises the question whether a huge improvement w.r.t.
-Sem@$K$ is still desirable when this causes a significant drop in terms of rank-based metrics.
-Here, to treat semantically valid and invalid negative triples differently, instead of modifying the labelling function $\ell$, the semantic factor $\epsilon$ for $\mathcal{L}^{S}_{PLL}$ defines the probability with which semantically valid negative triples are considered as positive triples and therefore are labelled the same way.
+Furthermore, obtained results in terms of MRR and Hits@$K$ can be far below the ones obtained with the vanilla model (see supplementary materials for further details).
+That is why, here, to treat semantically valid and invalid negative triples differently, instead of modifying the labelling function $\ell$, the semantic factor $\epsilon$ for $\mathcal{L}^{S}_{PLL}$ defines the probability with which semantically valid negative triples are considered as positive triples and therefore are labelled the same way.
 For example, with $\epsilon = 0.05$, at each training epoch and for each batch, the semantically valid negative triples of the given training batch will be considered positive with a probability of $5\%$.

-It is worth mentioning that our approach does not focus on negative sampling or complex negative sample generators such as KBGAN~\cite{kbgan}, NSCaching~\cite{nscaching}, and self-adversarial negative sampling~\cite{rotate}.
+It is noteworthy that our approach can be applied in practice to KGs with or without types, domains and ranges.
+Indeed, in the absence of such background knowledge, our signature-driven loss functions reduce to their respective vanilla counterparts.
+Recall that our approach does not focus on negative sampling or complex negative sample generators such as KBGAN~\cite{kbgan}, NSCaching~\cite{nscaching}, and self-adversarial negative sampling~\cite{rotate}.
 Although these works are related to ours, they constrain negative sampling upstream.
 On the contrary, our approach does not constrain the sampling of negative triples but rather dynamically distributes the negative triples into different parts of the loss functions, based on their semantic validity.